-1 This section may be referred to as "The Business Liability Protection Act".
-2 (a) As used in this section: 3 "Parking lot" means any property that is used for parking motor vehicles and is available 4 to customers, employees, or invitees for temporary or long-term parking or storage of motor 5 vehicles: Provided, That for purposes of this section, parking lot does not include the private 6 parking area at a business located at the primary residence of the property owner.
-7 "Motor vehicle" means any privately-owned automobile, truck, minivan, sports utility 8 vehicle, motor home, recreational vehicle, motorcycle, motor scooter, or any other vehicle 9 operated on the roads of this state and, which is required to be registered under state law: 10 Provided, That for purposes of this section, motor vehicle does not mean vehicles owned, rented, 11 or leased by an employer and used by the employee in the course of employment.
-12 "Employee" means any person, who is over 18 years of age, not prohibited from 13 possessing firearms by the provisions of this code or federal law, and 14 (1) Works for salary, wages, or other remuneration; 15 (2) Is an independent contractor; or 16 (3) Is a volunteer, intern, or other similar individual for an employer.
-17 "Employer" means any business that is a sole proprietorship, partnership, corporation, 18 limited liability company, professional association, cooperative, joint venture, trust, firm, 19 institution, association, or public-sector entity, that has employees.
-20 "Invitee" means any business invitee, including a customer or visitor, who is lawfully on 21 the premises of a public or private employer.
-22 "Locked inside or locked to" means 23 (1) The vehicle is locked; or 24 (2) The firearm is in a locked trunk, glove box, or other interior compartment, or 25 (3) The firearm is in a locked container securely fixed to the vehicle; or

-- (4) The firearm is secured and locked to the vehicle itself by the use of some form of attachment and lock. - (b) Notwithstanding the provisions of this article, any owner, lessee, or other person charged with the care, custody, and control of real property may prohibit the carrying openly or concealing of any firearm or deadly weapon on property under his or her domain: Provided, That for purposes of this section "person" means an individual or any entity which may acquire title to real property: Provided, however, That for purposes of this section "natural person" means an individual human being. - (c) (1) Any natural person carrying or possessing a firearm or other deadly weapon on the property of another who refuses to temporarily relinquish possession of the firearm or other deadly weapon, upon being requested to do so, or to leave the premises, while in possession of the firearm or other deadly weapon, is guilty of a Class 2 misdemeanor and, upon conviction thereof, shall be fined not more than \$1,000 or confined in jail not more than six months, or both: Provided,
+19 Provided, That for purposes of this section, parking lot does not include the private parking area at a business located at the primary residence of the property owner.
+20 21 "Motor vehicle" means any privately-owned automobile, truck, minivan, sports utility 22 vehicle, motor home, recreational vehicle, motorcycle, motor scooter, or any other vehicle 23 operated on the roads of this state and, which is required to be registered under state law: 24 Provided, That for purposes of this section, motor vehicle does not mean vehicles owned, rented, 25 or leased by an employer and used by the employee in the course of employment.
+26 "Employee" means any person, who is over 18 years of age, not prohibited from 27 possessing firearms by the provisions of this code or federal law, and 28 (1) Works for salary, wages, or other remuneration; 29 (2) Is an independent contractor; or 30 (3) Is a volunteer, intern, or other similar individual for an employer.
+31 "Employer" means any business that is a sole proprietorship, partnership, corporation, 32 limited liability company, professional association, cooperative, joint venture, trust, firm, institution, 33 association, or public-sector entity, that has employees.
+34 "Invitee" means any business invitee, including a customer or visitor, who is lawfully on the 35 premises of a public or private employer.
+36 "Locked inside or locked to" means 37 (1) The vehicle is locked; or (2) The firearm is in a locked trunk, glove box, or other interior compartment, or 38 39 (3) The firearm is in a locked container securely fixed to the vehicle; or 40 (4) The firearm is secured and locked to the vehicle itself by the use of some form of 41 attachment and lock.
+42 (b) Notwithstanding the provisions of this article, any owner, lessee, or other person 43 charged with the care, custody, and control of real property may prohibit the carrying openly or 44 concealing of any firearm or deadly weapon on property under his or her domain: Provided, That for purposes of this section "person" means an individual or any entity which may acquire title to real property: Provided, however, That for purposes of this section "natural person" means an individual human being.